filecoin-project/FIPs/FIPS/fil-filplussubsidy.md

 ## Abstract
 The Filecoin network is secured by continually proven storage capacity, for which providers (miners) earn block reward.
-To incentivise the storage of useful data, the Filecoin Plus program incentivises the storage of verified deals by causing them to count for 10 times the storage power as other sectors, thus earning 10 times the block reward.
+To incentivise the storage of useful data, the Filecoin Plus program rewards the storage of verified deals by causing such committed space to count for 10 times the storage power of other capacity, thus increasing the possibility of winning block rewards by a factor of 10.
-This requires on-chain metadata about every sector's composition, which is expensive and prevents efficient aggregate accounting.

 It also couples network security to incentive distribution policy, weakening the former.
-The coupling greatly constrains the design space for more scalable mechanisms as capacity and deal utilisation increase.
+The coupling greatly constrains the design space of both sector accounting and deal markets.
-It will also prevent the effective development of alternative storage markets once the FVM enables user-programmable contracts.
+It will prevent the effective development of improved storage deal functionality or fo alternative storage markets once the FVM enables user-programmable contracts.

+Further, the on-chain metadata required about every sector's composition is expensive and prevents efficient aggregate accounting.
+The coupling makes it difficult to design more scalable mechanisms as capacity and, especially, deal utilisation increase.

 The proposal breaks the coupling by rewarding Filecoin Plus verified deals explicitly, rather than piggybacking on the storage power block reward.
 In brief: